 Enjoy well-crafted Adelaida District wines at the owners’ ridge-top home until new tasting room opens.

 The usual hot tip when a winery announces a new tasting room is to wait for its debut, but Sixmilebridge Vineyards might represent an exception.
-Until the space is ready (supposedly in May 2020), tastings for this small Paso Robles producer are taking place at the ridge-top home of proprietors Jim and Barbara Moroney.
+Until the space is ready (later in 2020), tastings for this small Paso Robles producer are taking place at the ridge-top home of proprietors Jim and Barbara Moroney.
 Their Adelaida District wines are well crafted, and the tasting fee is but $15, alone worth it for the view.
 The lead photo was taken in mid-January looking east from the home’s patio.

 Before Jim retired, he was the Dallas Morning News publisher/CEO.
 After he and Barbara found this 95-acre elevation 2,000 feet perch, they planted five Bordeaux red varietals, Zinfandel, and Sauvignon Blanc.
 The vineyard manager, Hillary Yount, and her husband, Anthony Yount, who makes the Sixmilebridge wines, relish the challenge of farming this Peachy Canyon property’s steep limestone-laden slopes.
 As seen in the photo below, some of the stone is pink.